 Life science majors, AA science degree holders, international science students, college graduates who had limited exposure to wet lab training, or those working in the sciences who need to strengthen their laboratory skill set.

-Using FAES's training resources at the NIH, selected students will attend a eight month workshop encompassing 15 hands-on laboratory sessions (75 contact hours) covering the latest relevant laboratory techniques in molecular biology.
+Using FAES's training resources at the NIH, students will attend a three week workshop encompassing 40 hands-on laboratory sessions covering the latest relevant laboratory techniques in molecular biology.
 These selected methods have been identified by NIH scientists and private industry representatives to be techniques that research technicians would implement on a day-to-day basis.

-Participants would also be required to view selected lectures online (approximately 30 hours) that are part of the current FAES biotechnology curriculum.
+Participants would also be required to view selected lectures online that are part of the current FAES biotechnology curriculum.
 These lectures, which are taught at a graduate level by local researchers, will cover many areas of biotechnology that will introduce and reinforce the subject matter given in the laboratory.
-NOTE: Participating researchers will be available to serve as mentors for interns who participate in the program.

 This course will introduce students to bioinformatic analysis of next generation sequencing data, particularly for DNA-seq, RNA-seq, CHIP-seq, and epigenomics.
 The course will be comprised of lectures and hand-on sessions.
 Lectures will cover background knowledge and survey various software programs.
 For hand-on sessions, command line tools will be presented and the galaxy web based platform will be used to analyze primary data.
 Cloud computing, genomic databases, and de novo assembly will be surveyed.